 Balinese crave company and fare best in homes with other pets.

 The Balinese enjoys a long longevity with many reaching age 20.

-These cats have longer hair than Siamese but do not shed much and just need a quick combing once a week to maintain its healthy coat.
+These cats have longer hair than Siamese but do not shed much and just need a quick combing once a week to maintain their healthy coat.